ajyang99/geometry-processing-signing-the-unsigned/README.md

 <p align="center"><img src="svgs/523748779f10020f720f1aa01902bded.svg?invert_in_darkmode" align=middle width=73.71803999999999pt height=16.438356pt/></p>
 where h is the length of the voxel grid diagonal.
 The filtering step above aims to keep only the set of sampled points that are close to the point cloud.
-With these points as vertices, we can perform Delaunay triangulation in 3D to construct a coarse tetrahedra mesh (V, T).
+With these points as vertices, we can perform Delaunay triangulation in 3D to construct a coarse tetrahedra mesh.

 ## <img src="svgs/7ccca27b5ccc533a2dd72dc6fa28ed84.svg?invert_in_darkmode" align=middle width=6.672451500000003pt height=14.155350000000013pt/>-Band Selection
 Since <img src="svgs/2ad9d098b937e46f9f58968551adac57.svg?invert_in_darkmode" align=middle width=9.471165000000003pt height=22.831379999999992pt/> is a loose threshold, the coarse mesh <img src="svgs/a27feed43ff187753bc9939ea2310530.svg?invert_in_darkmode" align=middle width=42.483045000000004pt height=24.65759999999998pt/> constructed above does not best reflect